-From Valentine's Day happenings to hockey and more, February is packed with events in Lehigh Valley.
+From Black History Month to Valentine's Day dining, Phantoms hockey, Restaurant Weeks, and more, February is packed with events in Lehigh Valley.
 Don’t be fooled - your fun doesn’t have to be put on hold until spring rolls back around!

 For a full list of happenings, check out our full calendar of events.